| | 6.

 nom-tom, from two of the syllables used to articulate the

 rhythm in this section.
+The performance

 of the raga concludes with the bandish, or song composition,